tarantool/doc/doc/dev_guide/box_protocol.rst

     +================+================+===================++-------+
                    MP_MAP                                   MP_MAP

-    Then server, which we connect to, will send last SNAP file by, simply, creating a number of INSERTs (with additional LSN and ServerID) (don't reply).
+    Then instance, which we connect to, will send last SNAP file by, simply, creating a number of INSERTs (with additional LSN and ServerID) (don't reply).
 Then it'll send a vclock's MP_MAP and close a socket.